-- 1. The late-breaking abstract submission site will open on June 26, 2024, and close 11:59 PM Pacific Time, July 12, 2024. - 2.
+- 1. The late-breaking abstract submission site will open on June 24, 2024, and close 11:59 PM Pacific Time, on July 10, 2025. - 2.
 A late-breaking abstract is an original research abstract containing important late-breaking research results that were not available prior to the regular abstract submission deadline.
 The research is limited to highly significant and timely findings and cannot be a revision of an abstract submitted prior to the regular submission deadline. - 3.
 Trials in progress are not eligible to be submitted as late-breaking abstracts. - 4.
 Retrospective reviews and large database studies (such as NCDB) should not be submitted for consideration as a late-breaking abstract. - 5.
 Late-breaking abstracts must not have been submitted, presented, accepted for presentation or published in any other scientific venue. - 6.
-A special panel of peer reviewers will review the late-breaking abstracts and the corresponding author will be notified of the abstract status by early August 2024.
+A special panel of peer reviewers will review the late-breaking abstracts and the corresponding author will be notified of the abstract status by Thursday, August 7, 2025.